About the training program

 • No. You must have at least three years of full-time equivalent health-related employment.

-• Yes.
-There is no requirement to have health-related experience within Australia, but you will be expected to demonstrate a comprehensive understanding of the Australian healthcare system.
+• Australian health-related experience is desirable but not essential.
+You will be expected to demonstrate a comprehensive understanding of the Australian healthcare system.

 You must include evidence of your right to work in Australia in your written application.